 "Searching for a Cure"

-Just recently, doctors have tied together a specific urinary disorder called Interstitial Cystitis (which affects the bladder), with dysautonomia.
+Recently, doctors have tied together a specific urinary disorder called Interstitial Cystitis (which affects the bladder), with dysautonomia.
 People with Interstitial Cystitis (IC) generally experience intense pelvic pain, and urgency and frequency of urination especially upon laying down or sleeping.
 Often people have to sleep on the toilet because they are urinating every fifteen minutes.
 Not only do they always have the urge which clearly affects every part of their life (such as work, being in the car, etc.), but they are also in horrifying pain.

-The following conditions are types of non-familial dysautonomia:
+The following conditions are types of dysautonomia:

 1. Orthostatic Hypotension (OH).